myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 The Cayenne iOS SDK contains code documentation for each function.
 You can refer to the documentation included with the SDK.
 For ease of reference, you can find find a hosted version of this [documentation on our github](TODO: link to external source).

-As the Cayenne mobile app SDKs are wrappers around the Cayenne API, you may also wish to refer to the raw [Cayenne API documentation](#cayenne-api-using-the-cayenne-api), and in particular to the [API reference section](#cayenne-api-using-the-cayenne-http-api-api-reference) which covers each function available in the API.
+As the Cayenne mobile app SDKs are wrappers around the Cayenne REST API, you may also wish to refer to the raw [Cayenne REST API documentation](#cayenne-api-using-the-cayenne-api), and in particular to the [API reference section](#cayenne-rest-api-using-the-cayenne-http-api-api-reference) which covers each function available in the API.

 ## Android SDK Reference